 Condo Associations have a responsibility to disclose these rules and make the paperwork available to you.

-Condos are a great choice to achieve value in the Florida property market also, as return to investment ratio tends to be quite good when renting, and condos are appreciating.
+Condos are a great choice to achieve value in the Sarasota real estate market also, as return to investment ratio tends to be quite good when renting, and condos are appreciating.
 The actual amount varies area to area.

 - Generally very secure

 - Very minimal maintenance – only the interior